 The power that the VH45DE delivers and its ease of swapping makes it highly desirable for anyone modifying a Nissan.
 The VH45DE’s weight and ability to handle high temperatures only add to its appeal.

-You won’t find the same aftermarket support for the VH45DE that you might for other engines, so you’ll need to be more resourceful than if you are modifying something like an SR20DET.
+You won’t find the same aftermarket support for the VH45DE that you might for other engines, so you’ll need to be more resourceful than if you are modifying something like an SR20DET or the epic RB26DETT.
 But given the insane power this engine can handle — it’s worth the effort.

 The VH45DE engine has a reputation for being reliable, but be careful of the ones that have a plastic timing chain guide.
 If you can, choose one with a metal-backed chain guide.
 Use high-quality engine oil and look after it if you want this engine to produce good power and last a lifetime.